 Our research also points to the unique pathways of the Chinese model.
-Under the current leadership of President Xi Jinping, China's longstanding preoccupation with techno-nationalism has found new vigor in the idea of internet sovereignty (Chen & Ping, 2019; Shen, 2019).
+Under the current leadership of President Xi Jinping, China's long-standing preoccupation with techno-nationalism has found new vigor in the idea of internet sovereignty (Chen et al., 2019; Shen, 2019).
 Having heavily filtered and regulated access to the global internet, the Chinese state has focused on developing its domestic digital and data infrastructure.
-Through initiatives such as the Belt and Road Initiative and the Digital Silk Route, China has also sought to expand its manufacturing and export market advantage through aggressive expansion of infrastructure that is integrated with digital layers (Chen & Ping, 2019).
+Through initiatives such as the Belt and Road Initiative and the Digital Silk Route, China has also sought to expand its manufacturing and export market advantage through aggressive expansion of infrastructure that is integrated with digital layers (Chen et al., 2019).

-Alongside these direct investments in infrastructure, the Chinese state has also provided major impetus for the growth of China's home-grown platform giants through a state-capital alliance (Chen. et al. 2019).
+Alongside these direct investments in infrastructure, the Chinese state has also provided major impetus for the growth of China's home-grown platform giants through a state-capital alliance (Chen. et al., 2019).
 E-commerce company Alibaba aims to become an indispensable infrastructure of the Chinese economy, just like water, electricity and land (Shen, 2019).
 Like Alibaba's other financial endeavors, Sesame Credit has been developed under the encouragement of the Chinese government.
 In 2015, China's central bank issued a notice to allow domestic digital platforms to develop pilot programs on social credit.
 Sesame Credit was born in this supportive policy environment and has soon become one of the dominant players, largely relying upon Alibaba's 400 million users, as well as its deep connections with various government bureaus.
 For example, apart from transaction data collected from its own platforms, Sesame Credit has also been able to integrate data from critical state agencies to its system, including the data from the Ministry of Public Security (Shen, 2019).

-The Chinese state has provided major impetus for the growth of China's home-grown platform giants through a statecapital alliance The Silicon Valley model thrives on barriers to entry such as IP and is reinforced by global north interests b) Developing country models: The Silicon Valley model of digital disruption, spun as a story purely of unrelenting enterprise (despite evidence to the contrary), is widely evangelized as the winning formula for innovation in developing nations in Africa and Asia.
+The Chinese state has provided major impetus for the growth of China's home-grown platform giants through a state-capital alliance b) Developing country models: The Silicon Valley model of digital disruption, spun as a story purely of unrelenting enterprise (despite evidence to the contrary), is widely evangelized as the winning formula for innovation in developing nations in Africa and Asia.
 But the model is hard to replicate, especially as it hinges on the capture of global markets and seamless access to and enclosure of data by dominant platforms (UNCTAD, 2018).
 The model also thrives on barriers to entry such as IP and is reinforced by Global North interests (Mann & lazzolino, 2019) through a pervasive double-speak of 'do as I say and not as I do'.
 While US Big Tech forcefully argues for developing nations to be open to free markets and competition, their country representatives continue to protect the former's first mover advantage and entrenched network effects in global negotiations (Gurumurthy & Bharthur, 2018; Singh, 2018).